kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 <h2 id="toc-readingsync">Reading files in a worker</h2>

 It's perfectly acceptable to use the asynchronous [`FileReader` API to read files](/tutorials/file/dndfiles/#toc-reading-files) in a worker.
-However, there's a streamlined synchronous API (`FileReaderSync`) for workers that we can take advantage of instead:
+However, there's a better way.
+In workers, there's a synchronous API (`FileReaderSync`) that streamlines reading files:

 *Main app:*